-- Dual diagnosis treatment that helps someone deal with depression, anxiety, and trauma
+- Dual diagnosis treatment: helps someone deal with depression, anxiety, and trauma

-- Trauma treatment, which encourages a healthy way of reprocessing the event
+- Trauma treatment: encourages a healthy way of reprocessing the event

-- Dialectical behavior therapy that lets someone regain control over intense emotions in tough situations
+- Dialectical behavior therapy: lets someone regain control over intense emotions in tough situations

-- Family therapy that brings in loved ones to assist with healing and the difficult conversations
+- Family therapy: brings in loved ones to assist with healing and the difficult conversations

 What Happens if You Do Nothing?

 You now know how to help someone with PTSD.
 However, it’s up to you to turn this knowledge into action.
 If you do nothing, there’s a good chance that your loved one continues on a destructive course.
 This is particularly true if she’s taking drugs or self-medicating with alcohol.

 Addiction doesn’t get better on its own.
 The same’s true for PTSD.
 It requires expert intervention to overcome the conditions.
 Without your intervention, it most likely won’t happen.